-Dr Tracey Young BSc (UEA), MSc (Southampton), PhD (Brunel), CStat
+Dr Tracey Young BSc (UEA), MSc (Southampton), PhD (Brunel), CStat, CSci

 Tel: (+44) (0)114 222 0837

 I joined ScHARR in April 2004 and work as a health economist in HEDS.
 My work in ScHARR has included developing methodology for deriving condition-specific preference based measures from existing quality of life instruments.
-I have also worked on a number of economic evaluations.
+I am also involved in a number of economic evaluations alongside clinical trials.

 My research interests are: